Nancy Keefe Rhodes

 Syracuse, NY 13202

-Since 2017, Rhodes has traveled in June to Roundstone in Connemara, Ireland, for the Inishlacken Project, an invitational residency for artists working in a range of media, and before the pandemic she was involved in planning for the 20th anniversary exhibition and catalog in 2021; this has been recast as Coming of Age for 2022.
+In 2017, Rhodes began traveling each June to Roundstone in Connemara, Ireland, for the Inishlacken Project, an invitational residency for artists working in a range of media, an annual visit interrupted by the pandemic.
+While there, she provided catalog texts for exhibitions by Bernie Dignam and Rosie McGurran.
 Previous curatorial projects include Early Black-and-White Photographs of Marjory W. Wilkins (a 2008 Light Work Grant project later exhibited as A Tender Record in 2010 at ArtRage Gallery), Hand-in-Hand: Artist and Public in Depression-era America at SUArt Galleries in 2010 (part of Four X Four: Community Curators and the Syracuse University Art Collection), Men Only: Vernacular Photographs of Male Affection from the Collection of William Knødel at ArtRage in 2012, NORMAL: How the Nazis Normalized the Unspeakable, Vernacular Photographs from the Collection of Dan Lenchner at ArtRage in 2014, catalog essay for Dorene Quinn’s exhibition LAST at Point of Contact Gallery in 2014, and Apartheid & Identity: Race, Place, Being (with Amy E. Bartell) at Tyler Art Gallery/SUNY Oswego Metro Center/Syracuse in 2015.
-She wrote the catalog text for Tula Goenka’s Look Now exhibition at Point of Contact Gallery in 2018, interviewed participants, and wrote the script (with Kyle Bass) for the docudrama performance piece, TitBits: Breast Cancer Stories, produced in 2019.
+She wrote the catalog text for Tula Goenka’s Look Now at Point of Contact Gallery in 2018, conducted participant interviews, and wrote the script (with Kyle Bass) for the docudrama performance piece, TitBits: Breast Cancer Stories, produced in 2019.

-A faculty member at the Downtown Writers Center/YMCA Arts Branch, Rhodes teaches ongoing workshops in longform nonfiction prose in the PRO program as well as Text+Photo/Photo+Text.
-She provides editorial assistance to Light Work on a regular basis for their publications and designed and taught Light Work’s three-part Artist Statement Clinic in 2019, 2020, and 2021.
+As faculty at the Downtown Writers Center/YMCA Arts Branch, Rhodes teaches on-going workshops in longform prose revision in the PRO program as well as Text+Photo/Photo+Text.
+She provides editorial assistance to Light Work on a regular basis for their publications and designed and taught Light Work’s workshop on the Artist’s Statement (2019-21).

-Rhodes is a member of the Syracuse University Adjuncts United executive committee.
-She is also a member of the international Women Film Critics Circle, a long-time a pre-screener and judge for the Syracuse International Film Festival (SYRFILM), and she served on the Syracuse Public Arts Commission 2009-2019.
+Rhodes is a member of Adjuncts United’s executive committee, the international Women Film Critics Circle, a board member at ArtRage Gallery, and a member of WAER FM88.3’s advisory board.
+She was a long-time pre-screener and judge for the Syracuse International Film Festival (SYRFILM), and served on the Syracuse Public Arts Commission 2009-2019.

 Education